Anurag1101/Say_Weather/README.md

-# WeatherVoice
+# Weather_Voice

-A Simple Python Program for Real-Time Weather Updates with Voice Feedback This project is a Python-based weather information app that fetches the current temperature of any city and provides a spoken response with the weather information.
+## A Simple Python Program for Real-Time Weather Updates with Voice Feedback

+This project is a Python-based weather information app that fetches the current temperature of any city and provides a spoken response with the weather information.
 Using the requests library to call a weather API, the program retrieves the latest weather data, and with pyttsx3 (a text-to-speech engine), it reads the data aloud.

 Features